Alcohol Can Disrupt Gene Expression

 Vodka is a distilled spirit from fermented grains or potatoes, but the distillation process removes nearly all carbohydrates, resulting in a drink that usually contains no carbohydrates or sugars.

-It’s better to choose pure, unflavored vodkas to avoid additives, sugars, and artificial ingredients.
-Check the label for any additional components that might not align with the Carnivore diet.
+It is better to choose pure, unflavored vodkas to avoid additives, sugars, and artificial ingredients.
+You should also check the label for any additional components that might not be Carnivore-friendly.

 The most common types of vodka include: